skip to content

 E-scooter trials

-As at March 2024, 3 e-scooter trials are approved by the Minister in South Australia.
-These trials are within defined areas in Adelaide and North Adelaide, the Coastal Park Trail, and Norwood Payneham and St Peters Council.
-The City of Unley trial ended on 14 February 2024.
+As at November 2024, 3 e-scooter trials are approved by the Minister in South Australia.
+These trials are within defined areas in Adelaide and North Adelaide and the City of Norwood, Payneham and St Peters.
 More information about the current trials is available on the Department for Infrastructure and Transport's My Licence E-scooter trial laws and road rules webpage.

 The only e-scooters allowed to be used in the trial areas are those operating subject to a business permit issued by the relevant local city council.